 After nearly 20 years, the lodge would close its doors for good in 1977, shortly after Big Cypress National Preserve was established.

 Since 1974, Loop Road, as well as what remains of the town of Pinecrest are within the boundaries of Big Cypress National Preserve, and there are residents who still call Pincrest home.
-Please be respectful of private property while exploring YOUR national preserve.
-Today, the road provides access to spectacular Florida scenery and opportunities for wildlife viewing.
+Please be respectful of private property while exploring your national preserve.
+Today, the scenic road provides access to spectacular Florida scenery and opportunities for wildlife viewing.